-California law requires employers to pay their employees overtime if they work more than eight hours in a workday or 40 hours in a workweek.
+California law requires employers to pay their employees overtime wages if they work more than eight hours in a workday or 40 hours in a workweek.
 Eight hours of labor is considered a full day’s work.

-- Double the employee’s regular pay rate for all hours worked over 12 hours in any workday;
+- Double the employee’s regular pay rate for all hours worked over 12 hours in any workday

 California Labor Code Sections 551 and 552 state that every employee is entitled to one day’s rest out of seven days worked.
 But courts have interpret these sections to mean that “on average” employees must be given four days off per month.
 So long as employers give their employees this time off, there is no restriction on the number of overtime hours they can make their employees work.

 In short, if your employer wants you to work overtime, you generally have to do it.
 But keep in mind, this is only a brief discussion on overtime laws and issues.
 If you think you are being forced to work overtime in violation of the law, consult an attorney.
-Should you have questions, please don’t hesitate to contact me.